CRUKorg/crud_email_templates/README.md

 npm install
 ```

+3. Create a feature branch for your changes.

-3. Run the following command to compile code and watch for changes.
+4. Run the following command to compile code and watch for changes.
 ```bash
 npm start
 ```
 This will open a browser with Browsersync showing the result.
 The browser will auto-update when you edit source files.
 Assets will be sourced from the local directory `dist/assets/img`.

-4. Edit source files in `src/` directory.
+5. Edit source files in `src/` directory.

+6. Commit your changes and push your feature branch to remote.
+On GitHub create a pull request against the develop branch.

-5. When you are ready to commit changes; upload the images to the mail transfer agent (MTA) and compile source code by running the build command.
+7. When you are ready to publish your changes; upload the images to the mail transfer agent (MTA) and compile source code by running the build command.
 ```bash
 npm run build
 ```
-This will compile the code using the baseURL variable to point to images uploaded to the MTA.
+This will compile image URLs using the baseURL variable to point to images uploaded to the MTA.

-6. Copy the HTML from the template files in `dist/` into your MTA.
+8. Copy the HTML from the template files in `dist/` into your MTA.

 ## Deployment